 On average, it takes less time to develop an iOS app than an Android app.
 One of the key reasons for this is the extensive testing Android development needs to include.
 Android runs on a much wider range of devices, with differing sizes and even versions of the operating system.

 iOS devices are not as varied, and the user base is much more disciplined.
 We only need to test the app for the devices Apple released in the last couple of years.
 And around three-quarters of iPhone users use the most recent version of iOS, so there’s not that much reason to test for ten-year-old versions.

 Apple has a reputation for creating high-quality products.
 Their devices look good.
 They behave in a predictable way.
 They perform well.
 That’s probably the major thing that people find attractive about the brand — it’s just so effortlessly good.

 Your iOS app can have the same air about it.
-It will look well, with a sleek user interface.
-It will work in a predictable way thanks to Apple’s guidelines.
+It will look good with a sleek user interface, and work in a predictable way, thanks to Apple’s guidelines.
 It will provide all the security users need to rest at ease when using it.
 And if your product or service is able to attract a user base, the app can continue providing all those benefits for as long as you want it, with proper maintenance.